 And don’t even think about touching my stomach or coming anywhere near it.
 The only people who are allowed to do that are Richard and me.
 Not my parents, not my friends and certainly not perfect strangers.
 I’m not an animal at a fucking petting zoo, thank you very much, and I will beat the holy living shit out of anyone who dares to assume otherwise.

-We’ve only informed a handful of people about our expanding family, including my nosy newsroom cohorts, although it’s not like this pregnancy is some big hush-hush state secret we’re trying to keep under wraps.
+We’ve only informed a handful of people about our expanding family, not including my nosy newsroom cohorts who figured it out for themselves because great reporters have a knack for digging up the truth no matter how hard you try to hide it, although it’s not like this pregnancy is some big hush-hush state secret we’re trying to keep under wraps.
 If people ask, we tell them the truth because 1.
 I’m the shittiest liar you’ll ever meet and 2.
 See No. 1.
 But even when it becomes too obvious to conceal, the no-touching rule still applies.
 Forever.

 I emerge from the closet in lighter spirits, stopping to give Richard a good morning kiss to make up for my increasingly snappy behavior toward him these past several weeks.
 I know he’s simply excited about the baby and that he’s going to be such a wonderful dad to our child, despite having grown up without his own unknown father in the picture when his mom uprooted the two of them from London to rinky-dink Walkerton, Indiana — or BFE, as we like to call it — when he was just a young boy.